xuankimtran/docs-1/pages/katalon-studio/docs/auto-updater.md

     | **Ignore This Update** | **New Updates** dialog will not be displayed any more if this option is selected. |
     | **Download** | New version will be downloaded immediately. |

 - If you select the **Download** option, Katalon Studio starts downloading the new version.
-You can observe this progress in the **Job progress** sidebar.
+Meanwhile, you can observe the **Job progress** bar located at the bottom right screen corner.
 You can also stop downloading anytime by clicking **Cancel**.

     > Please note that it might take some time to complete the download, depending on your network connection.